Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-You can set each per iteration amount to whatever you like and the output will be exactly what you set them using the dimensional subtraction pattern.
+You can set each per iteration amount to whatever you like, and the output will be exactly the amount you set using the dimensional subtraction pattern.

 <br /><br />